-- A. In the event a complainant disagrees with the appeal decision of the hearing officer or if the district fails to comply with the procedures in WAC 392-190-070, the complainant may file a complaint with the office of the superintendent of public instruction under WAC 392-190-075.
-A complaint must be received by the office of the superintendent of public instruction within twenty (20) calendar days after the complainant received the hearing officer's written appeal decision, unless the superintendent of public instruction grants an extension for good cause.
-Complaints may be submitted by mail, fax, email or hand delivery. - 1.
-A complaint must be in writing and include: - A description of the specific acts, conditions or circumstances alleged to violate applicable anti-discrimination laws; - The complainant's name and contact information, including address; - The name and address of the district subject to the complaint; - A copy of the district's complaint and appeal decision, if any; and - A proposed resolution of the complaint or relief requested.
+A. In the event a complainant disagrees with the appeal decision of the hearing officer or if the district fails to comply with the procedures in WAC 392-190-065 or WAC 392-190-070, the complainant may file a complaint with the office of the superintendent of public instruction under WAC 392-190-075.
+A complaint must be received by the office of the superintendent of public instruction within twenty (20)

+superintendent of public instruction grants an

+extension for good cause.
+Complaints may be submitted by mail, fax, email or hand delivery.

+- 1. A complaint must be in writing and include: - A description of the specific acts, conditions or circumstances alleged to violate applicable antidiscrimination laws; - The complainant's name and contact information, including address; - The name and address of the district subject to the complaint; - A copy of the district's complaint and appeal decision, if any; and - A proposed resolution of the complaint or relief requested.